idea456/sunsettia/README.md

     <button @click={onClick}>Increment</button>
 </component>
 ```
-This specifies that this is a component named `App`.
+This specifies that this component is declared as `<App />` based on the name property provided.
 There are no exports required.

 Variable mutations are reactive by default.
 Sunsettia automatically detects mutations in variables and ensures that it is reactive and binded to the DOM.
 For instance:
 ```html